 I shop frugally.
 I save several hundred dollars each month.

 Example 1:When the subordinating conjunction begins the sentence, a comma follows the dependent clause.

 Because I shop frugally, I save several hundred dollars each month.

 Example 2: When a dependent clause beginning with a subordinating conjunction comes at the end of the sentence, don’t separate the two clauses with a comma.

 I save several hundred dollars each month because I shop frugally.

-Either way, you can see how using because to combine two short sentences results in a single but more interesting sentence.
+Either way, see how using because to combine two short sentences creates a single but more interesting sentence.

-POETRY IS a wonderful component to add to our homeschools.
+POETRY IS a wonderful component to add to our school days.
 It develops language patterns, listening skills, and complex thinking ability.
 Andrew Pudewa writes: